zooshgroup/bitbucket-tools/packages/bitbucket-code-insights/README.md

 ## Usage

-### uploadReport Function
+### uploadReportToBitbucket Function

 The uploadReport function provided by Zoosh Bitbucket Tools enables you to upload coverage reports to Bitbucket pipelines.
-Below is an example of how to use this function
+Below is an example of how to use this function.

 ### Report Body Format